-By agreement between the Employer and Employee, in special circumstances ADOs can be accrued, rather than taken as the identified day off rostered in the working cycle.
-Where the taking of ADOs is deferred or accumulated the Employee shall be paid at the applicable rate at the time that the deferred or accumulated time is taken as leave.
+By agreement between the Employer and Employee, in special circumstances ADOs can be accrued for other purposes, rather than taken as the identified day off rostered in the working cycle.
+Where the taking of ADOs is deferred or accumulated the employee shall be paid at the applicable rate at the time that the deferred or accumulated time is taken as leave.
 ADOs must be taken within six months of being accrued.
-The Employer will maintain records of ADOs.
+The employer will maintain records of ADOs.

-14.8 Deductions for Leave
+14.10 Deductions for Leave